hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-2.md

 ### Setup Hive Service

 The first set of commands will setup **Hive**, so we can create, read and write to tables built on top of JSON data by installing maven, downloading Hive-JSON-Serde library and compiling that library.
+Copy and paste the code line by line in the web shell.

 ~~~bash
 echo "Setting Up Maven needed for Compiling and Installing Hive JSON-Serde Lib"